 In fact, there’s quite a bit going on at the MEF17 show and we’d welcome you stopping by the Ciena booth to see the new platforms.
 You’ll also get to see our Blue Planet management software along with the 3906mvi (another modular 1GbE NFV hosting smart NTE), which will be highlighted in two separate Proof of Concept demos.
 One of those looks to create (and later dynamically adjust) an end-to-end service across AT&T, Orange and Colt networks.
 In the other, a multi-vendor LSO-based Layer 1 connection is shown via a Windstream commercial network.

 So, who needs 100GbE?
 The odds are that your network will, and sooner than you think.

 Want to learn more about Ciena’s new 100GbE packet platforms?
-Join me on November 30th as I talk to Ovum's Chief Analyst, Mike Sapien, about the trend towards 100GbE services.
+Watch this on-demand webinar where s I talk to Ovum's Chief Analyst, Mike Sapien, about the trend towards 100GbE services.

 - Press Release: Ciena Brings Capacity Closer to Network Edge with Expanded Packet Networking Portfolio

 - Ciena 3928 data sheet

 - Ciena 8700 data sheet

 - White Paper: Expanding demands need packet networking performance from core to edge